thinkfiveable/maya/README.md

 * [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)
 * [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)
 * [TypeScript Deep Dive](https://basarat.gitbook.io/typescript/)

+### Contributing

+See the [contribution guide](https://github.com/cnnor/Maya/blob/main/CONTRIBUTING.md) if you're interested in contributing to Maya.

 ## ⚖️ License